Buddhism in Mongolia

-Buddhism in Mongolia: People say that Buddhism first came to Mongolia 3rd century BC, but the historical resources date Modun Shanyu's reign 209-171 BC.
-After that till now over 2000 years, Buddhism has been being developed in Mongolia.
-By 1937, there were over 700 active monasteries in the country but after the communist destroy only 5 of them were left.
-After the democratic revolution of 1990, people have started reconstruction of many monasteries.
+People say that Buddhism first came to Mongolia 3rd century BC, but the historical evidence date Modun Shanyu's reign around 209-171 For nearly 2000 years Buddhism has been growing in Mongolia.
+By 1937, there were over 700 active monasteries in the country.
+After the communist control, may monasteries were destroyed leaving just 5 remaining.
+After the democratic revolution of 1990, people have started reconstruction efforts on many monasteries.

-Shamanism in Mongolia: The clans lived on the land of today's Mongolia passed to class society.
-From clan structure people believed that there was an external force of the nature and they understood that they were poor and weak under it.
-So they worshipped to the force, and it was the base of Shamanism.
-According to it there are 99 heavens, 55 of which are the heavens of the west and influence good to human beings, and the rest 44 are the heavens of the east and considered as bad.
-The Mongols worship the good 55 heavens once a year by worshipping a sacred mountain or an Ovoo.
-During the ceremony of Ovoo worship, shamans offer fire and food to the spirits of the mountains and the waters.
-And once a year shamans perform a special deed to abuse the bad heavens.
-According to Shamanism, after a death of someone his spirit goes to the heavens and his body stays under the ground.
-Today there are number of ethnic groups-Shamanists live in the north western part of the country.
+From clan structure, people believed that there was an external force of nature and they understood that they were poor and weak compared to it.
+So they worshipped to that force, and it became the root of Shamanism.
+According to beliefs, there are 99 heavens, 55 of which are the heavens of the west and influence good towards human beings, and the other 44 are the heavens of the east and considered bad.
+Shamanistic Mongols worship the good 55 heavens once a year by worshipping a sacred mountain or an Ovoo.
+During the ceremony of Ovoo worship, shamans offer fire and food to the spirits of the mountains and of the waters.
+Once a year shamans perform a special ritual to abuse the bad heavens.
+According to Shamanism, after death, the spirit goes to the heavens while the body remains under the ground.
+Today there are number of Shamanistic ethnic groups mostly living in the north western part of the country.

-Handmade & Crafts: Mongolian nomads' homes, clothes, weapons and living conditions are impossible to imagine without crafts and embroidery.
-Unique arts have developed from common things used in everyday life of nomads over thousands of years.
+Mongolian nomads' homes, clothes, weapons and living conditions are impossible to imagine without crafts and embroidery.
+Unique arts have developed from common things used in the everyday life of nomads over thousands of years.
 The beginning of decorative arts was cave painting.
 Fortune telling sets of animal figures and animal body parts characterized the art of the Hun and Bronze Age people.
 They also had the ability to make embroidery, applique and stitched felt art.
-As Hun goldsmith technology developed rapidly, they also developed ceramic art; especially creating vases by the returning method with lock up mechanism or by hand.
-During Chinggis' time, traditional craft and embroidery art were enriched with foreign arts.
+As Hun goldsmith technology developed rapidly, they also developed ceramic art; especially creating vases.
+During Chinggis' time, traditional crafts and embroidery arts were enriched with foreign arts.

-The 19th - 20th centuries made up an energetic period of development of craft and decoration.
-After having gained the independence from China and the Manchurians in 1911, Mongolians decided to renew the old monasteries and stations.
-Painting, sculpture, embroidery, felt art, books and Buddha printing from plates, bone, wood, and fossil amber craftwork flourished.
-In the 20th century craft art almost became separated from herding life style and became an independent section of Mongolian art.
+The 19th - 20th centuries saw a rapid period of development of craft and decoration.
+After gained the independence from China and the Manchurians in 1911, Mongolians decided to renew old monasteries and stations.
+Painting, sculpture, embroidery, felt art, books and Buddha printing from plates, bone, wood, and fossilized-amber craftwork flourished.
+In the 20th century, craft art nearly became separated from herding life style and became an independent section of Mongolian art.
 There are 7000 different kinds of Mongolian patterns.
 The most ancient of them include "Sulden (emblem) khee", the next one is "Galan (fire) khee", and it is a very important pattern because all Mongolians honour Fire.
 The patterns symbolize the views of the masses and their wishes and aims.
 The Mongolian Government has developed a policy of purchasing the best artistic works to enrich the Mongolian National Modern Art Gallery's fund.

-Mongolian Ger A ger or “house, home” is referred as the White Pearl of the Steppe.
+A ger or “house, home” is referred as the White Pearl of the Steppe.
 It is not only practical in daily use but holds many meanings for Mongolians.
-The ger perfected to meet the demands of a nomad’s life, is a circular felt covered dwelling with lattice walls that can be erected and dismantled within an hour.
+The ger has been perfected to meet the demands of a nomad’s life, is a circular felt covered dwelling with lattice walls that can be erected and dismantled within an hour.

 The frame consists of one or more lattice wall-sections, a door-frame, roof poles and a crown.
 Some styles of yurt have one or more columns to support the crown.
 The (self-supporting) wood frame is covered with pieces of felt.
 Depending on availability, the felt is additionally covered with canvas and/or sun-covers.
 The frame is held together with one or more ropes or ribbons.
 The structure is kept under compression by the weight of the covers, sometimes supplemented by a heavy weight hung from the center of the roof.
 They vary regionally, with straight or bent roof-poles, different sizes, and relative weight.

-The Mongols (Mongolians) are one of the authors of those traditions.
-The arrangement of different scripts and letters worked out and used by the Mongol race has a history of almost 2000 years.
+The Mongols are one of the first authors of calligraphy traditions.
+The arrangement of different scripts and letters worked out and used by the Mongol race has a history dating back almost 2000 years.
 It’s quite rare to find a place in the wide steppe of Central Asia without any rock-drawings and petro glyphs with different carved paintings/figures, marks, seals, stamps, letters and scripts.
 The fact that the scripts system used by Mongols included transcriptions for transcribing foreign words like Tibetan, Sanskrit, Chinese, Manchurian, Russian, and Turkish etc. is a real witness of the respect of Mongols towards culture and education.
-The Classic Mongolian script with an ancient tradition used since it’s creation until today, spread widely, firmly and regularly among the Mongol race, is one of the wonders of the spiritual culture and precious heritage of Mongolia which was created taking into consideration the sound specialties of Mongolian language.
+The Classic Mongolian script is an ancient tradition used since it’s creation until today.
+It's been spread widely, firmly and regularly among the Mongol race and is one of the wonders of the spiritual, cultural, and precious heritage of Mongolia having been created to take into consideration the sound specialties of the Mongolian language.

-The Classic Mongolian script written from the top downwards and in clockwise turns and has a classic vertical direction which expresses the almost optimal movement of handwriting due to the theory of probability.
-The Chinggis Khaan’s stele (inscribed Monument) which was writing around 1224 is an ancient memento, a memory at the same time as well as a monument and a very rare subject of research and studies regarding the Mongolian Calligraphy.
-On the Stone Sutra Chinggis Khaan’s stele one can observe the relations of the sky and the Earth, the row supporting special principle of letters and words and the subject of respect and admiration.
-The artistry peculiarity, different writing style and forms like print style, hand written, folded etc. and the kind of usage of bamboo pen and stamps were studied continuously, speeded and developed further.
+The Classic Mongolian script written from the top downwards and in clockwise turns and has a classic vertical direction which expresses the almost optimal movement of handwriting.
+The Chinggis Khaan’s stele (inscribed Monument) which was writing around 1224 is an ancient memento and a very rare subject of research and studies regarding the Mongolian Calligraphy.
+On the Stone Sutra Chinggis Khaan’s stele one can observe the relations of the sky and the Earth and the subject of respect and admiration.
+The artistry peculiarity, different writing styles and forms like print style, hand written, folded etc. and the tools used were studied continuously and developed further.

 Traditional and Modern Mongolian Music